Where to watch 4K TV shows and movies

 UHD Blu-ray players

 There are a growing number of 4K UHD Blu-ray players hitting the market, ranging in price.
-While there are machines such as the Oppo UDP-203 which come with all the bells and whistles early adopters and cinephiles crave, along with a high price tag, there are also players such as the Panasonic DMP-UB700 and the Samsung UBD-K8500, which come with far more affordable asking prices.
+While there are machines such as the Oppo UDP-203 which come with all the bells and whistles early adopters and cinephiles crave, along with a high price tag, there are also players such as the Panasonic DMP-UB700, which come with far more affordable asking prices.

 Check out our best 4K Blu-ray players guide for a run down of the top players you can buy right now.